 Here are five mistakes people make when it comes to setting work-life boundaries, and how to fix them.

 - Email interruptus.
 According to time management expert Randy Dean, the usual worker pops into their email inbox at least 20 times a day and reads an email three to seven times before taking any action on it.
 Instead of this dysfunctional behavior, begin the workday with a task list and some work, then open the email.
-Set blocks of time when you’ll read and respond to email, and don’t “just check a few emails” during family time, before bed, or first thing in the morning—that boosts anxiety levels.
+Set blocks of time when you’ll read and respond to email—don’t check emails during family time, before bed, or first thing in the morning because doing so can boost anxiety levels.

-- Ho-hum Commute.
-Americans spend, on average, just over four hours a week commuting.
+- Ho-hum commute.
+Americans spend, on average, more than four hours a week commuting.
 Steal that “filler” time back: Boost creativity and fight the risk of dementia by taking a new route, doing a brain teaser or puzzle, reading or listening to a great book, or practicing a new language.

-- MIA Vacations.
-According to Project Time Off, workers in the U.S. earn an average of 21 days of PTO each year but use 77 percent of that time, forfeiting 4.9 days.
+- M.I.A vacations.
+According to Project Time Off, though workers in the U.S. earn an average of 21 days of PTO each year, they use just 77 percent of that time, forfeiting 4.9 days.
 Feel guilty taking a break?
 Look at it this way: That’s $52.4 billion in benefits we’re leaving on the table.
-Plus, study after study shows workers who take real vacations are happier, sleep better, are more productive in the long run and have fewer stress-related health issues.
+Plus, studies show workers who take real vacations are happier, sleep better, are more productive in the long run, and have fewer stress-related health issues.
 They’re even less likely to die from heart attacks.
 Time to book that vacation!

 Try these four rituals to end your workday right.